tonyspiro/blackjack/README.md

 About
 ------
 This is a blackjack program built using HTML5, JQuery and CSS.
 It's just a starting point.
-Maybe someone would like to branch it off and add betting ability, splitting and double downs.

 Copyright (C) 2013  Tony Spiro